EdgarXolop/airline-cff/README.md

 # Airline

-Is a simple project to sell plane tickets.
+A fancy project to sell plane tickets.

 ## Requirements